A New Account of Christian Origins / pt. 20

 (21) In order to propagate their new theology of belief in the saving cross of Jesus of Nazareth, the Catholics penned the epistles of “Paul.”
 They made Paul into a figure whose activity took place during the apostolic generation.

 (22) There was a ‘Watch and Wait’ period in the second half of II CE, when the canonical gospels and Pauline epistles were penned.
 This was a period of great creativity and also of indecision, when no one was certain (a) how history would play out, (b) which gospel would be favored, or (c) which version of the new “Jesus” would be successful.
-And there were several different Jesuses to choose from: the human Jesus (GMk); the Son of God born of the Virgin Mary (GMk and GLk); and the Son of God pre-existent from the beginning of the world (GJn).
+And there were several different Jesuses to choose from: [1] the (now heretical) gnostic Jesus who is purely a spirit; [2] the (adoptionist) human Jesus of GMk, who receives the power of God; [3] the divine Son of God born of the Virgin Mary, in GMt and GLk; and [4] the divine Son of God pre-existent from the beginning of the world, in GJn.